-Seats Entity How Designated 2 Ramsey County (1) Elected official (Commissioner) & (1) County or Deputy County Manager - designated by the County Board 2 City of St. Paul (1) Elected official (Mayor or City Councilmember) & (1) Deputy Mayor or if not Deputy Mayor a senior staff designated by the Mayor 2 Suburban cities Ramsey County League of Local Governments 1 School District One Superintendent 1 St. Paul Public Housing Agency Designated by the Saint Paul PHA 1 Philanthropy Designated by The Saint Paul & Minnesota Foundation 1 Metropolitan Housing & Designated by the Metropolitan Council Redevelopment Authority
+Seats Entity How Designated 2 Ramsey County (1) Elected official (Commissioner) & (1) County or Deputy County Manager - designated by the County Board 2 City of St. Paul (1) Elected official (Mayor or City Councilmember) & (1) Deputy Mayor or if not Deputy Mayor a senior staffSenior Mayoral Staff Member - designated by the Mayor 2 Suburban cities Ramsey County League of Local Governments or self- nomination 1 St. Paul School District One-Superintendent or their designee 1 Suburban School District One Superintendent or their designee by self-nomination 1 St. Paul Public Housing Agency Designated by the Saint Paul PHA 1 Metropolitan Housing & Redevelopment Authority Designated by the Metropolitan Council 1 Philanthropy Designated by The Saint Paul & Minnesota Foundation years unless a seat is being filled by a vacancy (refer to Section 4: Vacancies).

-Elected (i.e., not designated) Board members shall serve staggered terms of three years so that approximately one-third of members stand for election each year.
-In the Board's first year, newly-elected members shall draw lots to determine the length of their term-one, two, or three years.
+Elected (i.e., not designated) Board members shall serve staggered terms of three years so that approximately one-third of members elected members stand for election each year.
+In the Board's first year, newly elected members shall draw lots to determine the length of their term-one, two, or three years.

-Terms for elected Board members shall be renewable up to three times if desired by the member and approved by the Continuum of Care.
-Renewing terms shall be for three years unless a seat is being filled by a vacancy (refer to Section 4: Vacancies).
+Terms for elected Board members shall be renewable up to three-two times (for a maximum of nine consecutive years) if desired by the member and approved by the Continuum of Care.
+Renewing terms shall be for three